 - Espresso Powder: Espresso powder is optional, but I recommend its addition because it enhances the chocolate flavor.
 The chocolate cake will not taste like coffee, I promise.
-I use espresso powder in my chocolate zucchini cake and marble loaf cake too!
+I use espresso powder in my chocolate zucchini cake, Guinness cake, chocolate raspberry cake, and marble loaf cake too!

 - Oil: Don’t use butter in this cake batter.
 Cocoa powder is a particularly drying ingredient, so this cake needs oil for suitable moisture.